social-research/python-workshop/README.md

 ## Software

-The workshop will use Jupyter notebooks to edit and write code.
+The workshop will use Jupyter Notebooks to edit and write code.
 Students have two options:

 1. Pre-install Python and Jupyter Notebooks locally on your personal computer.
 We recommend simply installing [Anaconda](https://www.anaconda.com/products/individual), which comes with both, as well as with the most common data science packages.

 2. Alternatively, you can use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) to work in the cloud.
 In this case, you do not not need to pre-install any software but you need to have a Google account.

-## Optional resources
+## Materials

+All materials for the workshop are available at [https://github.com/social-research/python-workshop](https://github.com/social-research/python-workshop).

+Additional optional resources include:
 * [Python Wikibook](https://en.wikibooks.org/wiki/Python_Programming)
 * Matthes, Eric. [*Python Crash Course Cheat Sheet*](https://ehmatthes.github.io/pcc/cheatsheets/README.html).
 * [Intermediate and advanced Python documentation](http://docs.python.org/3/)